ScottsC0de/readme-machine/README.md

 - [Questions](#questions-id)

 ## <a id="description-id"></a>Description
-A professional ReadMe.md generator done from the CLI
+a professional ReadMe.md generator run from the CLI

 ## <a id="installation-id"></a>Installation
 n/a